cloudflare/cloudflare-docs/products/1.1.1.1/src/content/index.md

 1.1.1.1 also offers a version made for Families, which adds a layer of protection to your home network from malware and adult content.

-For those who need encryption, 1.1.1.1 also offers DNS over HTTPS and DNS over TLS.
+In addition to the regular DNS resolver, 1.1.1.1 also offers [DNS over HTTPS (DoH)](/encrypted-dns/dns-over-https) and [DNS over TLS (DoT)](/encrypted-dns/dns-over-tls) for increased security and privacy.
 Moreover, you can access 1.1.1.1 as a Tor hidden service at this address:

 - [dns4torpnlfs2ifuz2s2yf3fc7rdmsbhm6rw75euj35pac6ap25zgqad.onion](./fun-stuff/dns-over-tor/). //change address